karenddi/Hackathon1/README.md

 # Quiz final

-General info
+General info:

 The task was to create a quiz from general knowledge like Travel Pursuit.

-Technologies
+Technologies:

 Project is created with: Python 3.9

-Setup
+Setup:

 To run this project you need to use Python or environment dedicated to it e.g. Pycharm.

 # Hangman game

-General info
+General info:

 The task was to write a hangman game including randomization of choosen codeword from created categories.

-Technologies
+Technologies:

 Project is created with: Python 3.9

-Setup
+Setup:

 To run this project you need to use Python or environment dedicated to it e.g. Pycharm.